 On December 19, 2006, we completed the acquisition of Braveheart.
 Braveheart was organized to provide corporate finance and private equity advisory services, subject to its receipt of applicable regulatory approvals.
-In exchange for 100% of the outstanding share capital of Braveheart, we paid initial consideration, deferred consideration and eam-out consideration.
+In exchange for 100% of the outstanding share capital of Braveheart, we paid initial consideration, deferred consideration and earn-out consideration.
 The initial consideration was comprised of 1,771,820 shares of Evercore Partners Inc. Class A common stock.
 The deferred consideration, payable at our sole discretion, is comprised of 590,607 additional shares of Class A common stock.
-Of this deferred consideration, 159,000 shares were issued to Braveheart shareholders on April 4, 2007.
-The Braveheart shareholders also received eam-out consideration based on gross revenues generated by Braveheart's financial advisory business carried on in Europe.
-The amount of eam-out consideration and accordingly, we issued to the Braveheart shareholders, collectively, \$3.0 million of loan notes due 2010 which bear interest at LIBOR plus 100 basis points and which are redeemable by the holder at any time after October 31, 2007.
+The Braveheart shareholders also received earn-out consideration based on gross revenues generated by Braveheart's financial advisory business carried on in Europe.
+The amount of earn-out consideration was earned at the point of acquisition and accordingly, we issued to the Braveheart shareholders, collectively, \$3.0 million of loan notes due 2010 which bear interest at LIBOR plus 100 basis points and which are redeemable by the holder at any time after October 31, 2007.
 Additionally, we paid \$0.4 million in cash as part of the acquisition.
 Braveheart has been renamed Evercore Partners Limited and is referred to herein as "Evercore Europe".